rcos/rcos-handbook/docs/grading/README.md

 Projects should be well documented.
 Documentation can take many forms.
 A README and an [OSI approved license](https://choosealicense.com/) are mandatory.
 The README should include a summary of the project, instructions for contributing, and any other information needed to develop for and use the project.

-Additional documentation (other than a README and blog posts) is required.
+Additional documentation (other than a README and status updates) is required.
 Examples of additional documentation include but are not limited to:
 - Business plans & reports
 - UML diagrams
 - API documents